danielmichaels/my-ansible/README.md

 My collection of playbooks for things I need to rebuild quickly, frequently or with a level of consistency.

 This isn't production.
-Stuff might be broken or inefficient but it works well enough for my simple use cases.
+Stuff might be broken or inefficient, but it works well enough for my simple use cases.

 ## Playbooks